ctran93/Operation-Research/README.md

 ### Result

-After running both the **Data Ingestion** and **JT Optimization** file, we should get the following map, which divides the Fargo-Moorhead area into 12 different equally serviceable zones, each of them will have at least 120 houses for JT Lawn Services & Landscape to visit in a day-long working shift, which equivalent to around 8 hours of work.
+After running all chucks of the **JT Optimization** file, we should get the following map, which divides the Fargo-Moorhead area into 12 different equally serviceable zones, each of them will have at least 120 houses for JT Lawn Services & Landscape to visit in a day-long working shift, which equivalent to around 8 hours of work.
 The map will provide in detail the boundary of zones, along with the name and number of clients (houses) in each.

 ![mapdd](https://user-images.githubusercontent.com/114312864/206946728-58468630-cf1b-423a-88de-d4505307afa2.png)